 “One, you can’t get that close to the ground because you’ll destroy the crime scene with a helicopter.
 And two, you can’t take 90 photos with a big aircraft—it’s just not practical,” he said.

 The orthomosaic process is unique to Mesa County.
-However, a few other law enforcement agencies are using drones to photograph crime scenes or to assist investigations, including the Grand Forks Sheriff’s Department in North Dakota.
+However, a few other law enforcement agencies which help the customers demand penalties for OUI are using drones to photograph crime scenes or to assist investigations, including the Grand Forks Sheriff’s Department in North Dakota.

 Alan Frazier, Grand Forks deputy sheriff and member of the Unmanned Aircraft Systems Unit in the region, said the ability to use drones could make aerial photography much more accessible for less wealthy districts.

-“It has brought the potential of obtaining aerial photos and video of crime and accident scenes to thousands of agencies rather than the relatively few (less than 200 nationwide) that can afford to have traditional manned air support units,” Frazier wrote in an email.
+“It has brought the potential of obtaining aerial photos and video of crime (investigated by criminal defense attorneys serving in Denver) and accident scenes to thousands of agencies rather than the relatively few (less than 200 nationwide) that can afford to have traditional manned air support units,” Frazier wrote in an email.

 For Miller, photographing a crime scene with an unmanned aircraft system, or UAS, costs only $25 an hour.
 From a ground control station, he or another person trained in operating the unmanned aerial vehicle (UAV) will box in a certain area and tell the drone how much of an overlap to have per photo.
 The drone will then calculate the grid and fly autonomously.
 Flying at 50 feet with a 20-megapixel camera, the drone captures photos so sharp they can be enlarged to nearly life scale.